kei-mp/blog/src/content/proj/website.md

 The island photo will make sense in a minute - I tried using a screenshot of this website but seeing a photo of a website on the same website looked weird.

 I wanted to build a personal website as a way to showcase some of the personal projects I've been working on, and also to have a place to share thoughts into the void.
-Paul Graham has an excellent essay on how writing can hone your thinking: [Putting Ideas into Words](https://www.paulgraham.com/words.html).
+Paul Graham has an excellent essay on how writing can hone your thinking: <a href="https://www.paulgraham.com/words.html" target="_blank">Putting Ideas into Words</a>.

 Now there are many ways to build a website with varying levels of difficulty: easy using WordPress, moderate using just html, css, and javascript, and complex using a fullstack framework like Next.js.
 This is a bit of a joke, but considering maintenance, it's probably not wrong.

 The way I built the website therefore had the following needs:

 - Fun to build at first, but easy to maintain
-- Have a node graph like [Obidian](https://obsidian.md/) or [Quartz](https://quartz.jzhao.xyz/) because I found them interesting and thought it would look cool
+- Have a node graph like <a href="https://obsidian.md/" target="_blank">Obsidian</a> or <a href="https://quartz.jzhao.xyz/" target="_blank">Quartz</a> because I found them interesting and thought it would look cool
 - Be a tech stack I haven't used before (no ASP.NET or React)

 I had seen hype around Astro.js as a static site generator.
 One of it's core features was an "Island Architecture" (hence the photo) where you could break up your webpages and have sections or "islands" of interactive components.
 This sounded perfect for the node graph.